"STUFF THE BUS"

 Enhance Your Financial Skills

 Have you ever asked yourself why you struggle each month paying your bills?
 Having trouble deciding the best way to stretch and use your hard earned dollars?
 Click here to see the listing of financial topics to be presented over lunch!
 Located at the Salvation Army-Kroc Center.
 No reservations needed.
 All sessions are Free, and lunch is included!!
 Bring a friend and you might win a door-prize.
 Please call today to make your reservation for the next session.
 Click here for additional information.

 United Way and five other agencies are excited to announce a new community impact initiative for financial stability, targeted for women who have great potential but struggling to make ends meet and have a strong desire to change.

-The program begins in January 2014 through September 2014 with application being accepted by contacting one of the agency members above, or download off our website.
+The program begins in January 2015 through September 2015 with application being accepted by contacting one of the agency members, or download off our website.
 (Click here for application) Completed applications should be emailed to Brenda at Brenda@uwashlandoh.org.
 Participant must be an Ashland County resident.

 DOLLY PARTON IMAGINATION LIBRARY NOW IN ASHLAND COUNTY!